OpenDSA/OpenDSA/RST/en/PL/SLang2TTK.rst

 Implementing Recursion Efficiently
 ----------------------------------

-We next consider how to implement recursive functions in SLang2.
-In the lambda calculus and SLang1, all functions are anonymous and cannot call themselves.
+We next consider how to implement recursive functions in SLang 2.
+In the lambda calculus and SLang 1, all functions are anonymous and cannot call themselves.
 We could use a fixed-point combinator, like the :math:`Y` combinator.